 What are my chances in Regular Action?

 We can’t give you a sense of your chances of being admitted to MIT in RA.
 Yes, we know that’s an unsatisfying answer, but unfortunately it’s true.
 It’s just too hard for us to know how things will shake out in an applicant pool that we haven’t even fully seen yet!
-However, we can tell you that in the past few years we’ve admitted around 100-300 students in RA who were deferred in EA.
+However, we can tell you that in the past few years we’ve admitted between 100-300 students in RA who were deferred in EA.
 And you won’t be disadvantaged or advantaged just because you applied in EA.

 Can I call or email to find out why I was deferred?

 No. We know it’s tough to wait, but if you call us, we won’t tell you why you were deferred because honestly, we can’t.
-We make decisions as a group in committees, so no single person in our office will know why an individual applicant was deferred or denied.
+We make decisions as a group in committees, so no single person in our office will know why an individual applicant was deferred.
 We know that the ambiguity is difficult and frustrating.
 But if you were deferred, you were and still are considered a competitive applicant.

 Can I send in new materials, redo parts of my application, send in new letters of recommendation or send in a new portfolio?

-We deferred you because we want to reevaluate your application as is (i.e. it is competitive as is!).
+We deferred you because we want to reevaluate your application as is (i.e. it is competitive as it is!).
 You CANNOT rewrite your essays, redo your interview, replace your letters of recommendation with new ones or redo your application.